7185/lemuria/action-parser/README.md

-# Lemuria - action-parser
+# Lemuria | action-parser

 This library is a full rewrite of [aw-action-parser](https://github.com/Heldroe/aw-action-parser) by David Guerrero.

 It parses [ActiveWorlds object action strings](http://wiki.activeworlds.com/index.php?title=Object_scripting) (also known as **object scripting**) into a machine-friendly data model.

 This project uses Chevrotain instead of Ohm, mainly for performance reasons.
-It also uses Typescript and aims for exhaustive test coverage.
+It also uses TypeScript and aims for exhaustive test coverage.

 ## Usage